Semidefinite Relaxations for Robust Multiview Triangulation: Experiments

 \subsection{Simulated experiments}

 We simulate triangulation problems as initially proposed in \cite{Hartley2009TriangulationSimulation} by placing $n$ cameras on a sphere of radius 2 and sample a point to be triangulated from the unit cube, see \cref{fig:triangulation-problems} for some examples.
 The same setup was also used for experiments in \cite{aholt2012qcqp, Cifuentes19}.
-For the reprojection model we simulate a pinhole camera with dimensions with width $W=2108$ and height $H=1162$, focal length $f=1012.0027$ and principal point $p = (1054, 581)$.
+For the reprojection model we simulate a pinhole camera with parameters from one of the cameras in the Reichstag dataset: width $W=2108$, height $H=1162$, focal length $f=1012.0027$ and principal point $p = (1054, 581)$.
 We simulate noisy observations by adding Gaussian noise with standard deviation $\sigma$ to the ground truth image coordinates.
 When generating an outlier we select a view at random and replace the measurement with a random point in the image.

 We run the experiment for each method at various different noise levels and number of outliers.
-For each noise level we run \cref{eqn:robust-triangulation-relaxation} 375 times and \cref{eqn:robust-triangulation-fractional-relaxation} 60 times for $n=3, 5$ and 7 views and in each case add up to $n-2$ outliers.
+For each noise level we run \cref{eqn:robust-triangulation-relaxation} 750 times and \cref{eqn:robust-triangulation-fractional-relaxation} 120 times for $n=3, 5$ and 7 views and in each case add up to $n-2$ outliers.
 The percentage of tight relaxations and the estimation error can be seen in \cref{fig:experiments-error-tightness}.
-We also run \cref{eqn:robust-triangulation-relaxation} 30 times each for $n=25$ and 30 with 0, 10, 20 and 25 outliers, the results of which can be seen in \cref{fig:experiments-error-tightness-25}.
+We also run \cref{eqn:robust-triangulation-relaxation} 45 times each for $n=25$ and 30 with 0, 10, 20 and 25 outliers, the results of which can be seen in \cref{fig:experiments-error-tightness-25}.
 We don't run \cref{eqn:robust-triangulation-fractional-relaxation} for these cases since we run into memory limitations with MOSEK.
+We set $c_i=200^2$ for all experiments.

 From \cref{fig:experiments-error-tightness} we can see that in general the fractional relaxation in \cref{eqn:robust-triangulation-fractional} is significantly more stable than the epipolar relaxation \cref{eqn:robust-triangulation-relaxation}.
-In fact, across all experiments the fractional relaxation is tight in $99.8\%$ of cases.
-However, we can also note that the epipolar relaxation remains viable for lower noise levels, for instance in the case with $n=7$ the relaxations perform similarly in terms of average estimation error up until $\sigma\approx 60$px and 3 outliers, after which the percentage of tight relaxations drop drastically.
+In fact, across all experiments the fractional relaxation is tight in $99.92\%$ of cases.
+However, we can also note that the epipolar relaxation remains viable for lower noise levels, for instance in the case with $n=7$ views and 3 outliers the relaxations is tight in more than 90$\%$ of cases when the noise is below $\sigma\approx 40$px, after which the percentage of tight relaxations drop drastically.